toddwseattle/Cloaked-Hipster/README.md

 Overview
 ---------
-This is the Sample Repository for Assignment 3 in Ashesi Software Engineering 2014 and NUvention Web 2015.
+This is a Sample Repository for teaching software entrepreneurship and software engineering.
+It has been used at both [Northwestern University](http://www.northwestern.edu) and [Ashesi University](http://www.ashesi.org).
 It has been designed so that pieces of it can be cloned and used in your own project, specifically this readme and the [wiki](https://github.com/toddwseattle/Cloaked-Hipster/wiki).
 Most of the information is in the wiki.

 Using the Cloaked-Hipster Project
 ---------------------------------